-There are over 500 student organizations on campus including honoraries; professional organizations and professional fraternities and sororities; recreational and athletic groups; international, racial/ethnic, religious, academic interest area, political, social service, volunteer, and media organizations.
+There are over 500 registered student organizations on campus including honoraries; professional organizations and professional fraternities and sororities; recreational and athletic groups; international, racial/ethnic, religious, academic interest area, political, social service, volunteer, and media organizations.
 Each organization has its own membership criteria and requirements.
+However, all registered student organizations must adhere to the non-discrimination clause that is a required part of their constitution.
 Many groups sponsor speakers, films, cultural, recreational, and entertainment events.
-A list of organizations is available at: http://www.vps.msu.edu/SLife/orglist/index.htm/, or the Student Life Center, 101 Student Services, 355-8286.
+A list of organizations is available at:

+studentlife.msu.edu, or the Student Life Center, 101 Student Services, 355-8286.

-The ASMSU Programming Board (see Governance) programs on the all-University level in a wide range of areas: travel; films; concerts; speakers; racial/ethnic, international and cross-cultural programs; audio-visual; and theater.
-Watch for announcements of coming events.
+The ASMSU Programming Board (see Governance) programs on the all-University level in a wide range of areas: concerts; speakers; racial/ethnic, international and crosscultural programs; women and persons with disabilities; and audio-visual.
+Watch for announcements of coming events at www.asmsu.org.